rebaz88/Heartbeat/README.md

 #Heartbeat

-A simple GUI hearbeat implementation on a drone using Java.
+A hearbeat implementation on a drone.

 #Feature
 - The drone sends its location to the controller